Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 64)

-Drag to draw a rectangle and zoom in on that region.
-The iteration count (recursion depth) defaults to 16.
-Click [Start] to animate by gradually increasing the iteration count and watch the set form step by step.
+Drag the mouse to draw a rectangle and zoom in on that region.
+The default iteration count, or recursion depth, is 16.
+Click [Start] to animate the process by gradually increasing the iteration count, so you can watch the set take shape step by step.

-Zooming near the origin yields the image below.
+Zooming in near the origin gives the image below.

 Near the Origin